Last modified: February 12, 2020 | Previous Versions

 11.5 Force Majeure.
 Neither party will be liable for failure or delay in performance of its obligations to the extent caused by circumstances beyond its reasonable control, including acts of God, natural disasters, terrorism, riots, or war.

 11.6 No Agency.
-The Agreement does not create any agency, partnership, or joint venture between the parties.
+The Agreement does not create any agency, partnership, or joint venture between the parties or the relationship of employer and employee between: (a) the parties, or (b) one party and the other party’s Personnel.

 11.7 No Waiver.
 Neither party will be treated as having waived any rights by not exercising (or delaying the exercise of) any rights under the Agreement.